DMGT-TECH/the-usher-server/docs/QUICKSTART.md

 docker-compose up
 ```

 Done.
-This will launch two containers: The Usher server and its database, accessible via port forwarding on your local machine.
+This will launch three containers: The Usher server, its database, and a mock identity server.
+All three are accessible via port forwarding on your local machine.

 ## The Test Drive

-The next step is to get a test token, typically an access token, from the identity provider to use with The Usher.
+The next step is to get a token from the identity provider to use with The Usher.
 For short, we refer to this as an IdP Token.

 DMGT have a test user and API set up in Auth0 corresponding to a test persona in The Usher's default database.
 You can get a token for this persona using a script we have included: